 Despite the different objectives as well as the fact that IFRS 17 is principle based while SII is a much more descriptive framework, both regimes have similar measurement approaches.
 The key sources of differences are related to risk adjustment versus risk margin calculations, the development of discount factors, the treatment of day one profit or losses, the level of aggregation as well as cash flows within scope.

-Consistency and synergies between IFRS 17 and SII calculations
+Maximizing consistency and synergies between IFRS 17 and Solvency II

-SII will remain the key framework to manage long term insurance business however the same time that insurers are trying increase consistency and synergies between the IFRS 17 and SII calculations, it is also increasing the need for understanding and explaining the respective differences.
+Solvency II will remain the key framework to manage long term insurance business.
+However, at the same time that insurers are trying to increase consistency and synergies between the IFRS 17 and SII calculations, it is also increasing the need for understanding and explaining the respective differences.

 All the above are coming on top of the already demanding IFRS 17 disclosures requirements and test the new operating models and processes the entities are building the last years to respond to the IFRS 17 application.